Beshario/Udacity-Robotics-Perception-Challenge/README.md

  the clusters from the cloud and randomly coloured each cluster as shown:

-![DBSCAN object cluster][dbscan_object_cluster]
+![DBSCAN object cluster][clsutering]

 ## Object Recognition

 The object recognition code allows each cluster to be examined and identified.
 In order to do this, the system first needs to get trained to make a model to learn what each object looks like.
-Once it makes the model, the system can make predict which object it sees.
+Once it makes the model, the system can then predict which object it sees.

-### Capture Object Features

-The code for building the histograms can be found in [features.py](PR2-Project/sensor_stick/src/sensor_stick/features.py).

-The [capture_features_pr2.py](PR2-Project/sensor_stick/scripts/capture_features_pr2.py) script saved the object features to a file named `training_set_pr2.sav`.
-It captured each object in *50* random orientations, using the *HSV* color space and *128* bins when creating the image histograms.
+The Robot can extract color and normal histograms of objects

 ### Train SVM Model

-A support vector machine (SVM) is used to train the model (specifically a SVC).
-The SVM loads the training set generated from the `capture_features_pr2.py` script, and prepares the raw data for classification.
-I found that a *linear kernel* using a C value of *0.1* builds a model with good accuracy.
+A support vector machine (SVM) is used to train the model.
+The SVM creates a model from a predefined histogram data from a training set. the training set file is generated from `capture_features_pr2.py` script, then the robot classifies to best what it see to the model it made of what it already learned (cool huh?). a *linear kernel* using a C value of *0.1* is found accurate.

-I experimented with cross-validation of the model and found that a *50* fold cross validation worked best.
-A *leave one out* cross-validation strategy provided marginally better accuracy results, however, it required much longer to process.

-In the end, I was able to generate an accuracy score of 92.17%.
-The [train_svm.py](PR2-Project/RoboND-Perception-Project/pr2_robot/scripts/train_svm.py) script trained the SVM, saving the final model as `model.sav`.
+For corss validation, a repetition of 20 was enough for the first  scene, however, 40 repetitions were enough for the other two worlds.

+For the project, a general accuracy of *97%* of identifying objects was acheived

 The confusion matrices below shows the non-normalized and normalized results for a test case using the trained model generated above.

-![Confusion matrices for the non-normalized and normalized test case][confusion_matrices]
+![Confusion matrix][figure_2]

 ## PR2 Robot Simulation

-The PR2 robot simulation has three test scenarios to evaluate the object recognition performance.
+The PR2 robot simulation has three test scenes to evaluate the object recognition pipeline.
 The following sections demonstrate each scenario.

 ### Test 1

-![Test 1 object recognition][test_1_object_recognition]
+![Test 1 object recognition][scene1]

-View the goal [pick list](PR2-Project/RoboND-Perception-Project/pr2_robot/config/pick_list_1.yaml), and the calculated [output values](PR2-Project/RoboND-Perception-Project/pr2_robot/scripts/output_1.yaml).

 ### Test 2

-![Test 2 object recognition][test_2_object_recognition]
+![Test 2 object recognition][output2]

-View the goal [pick list](PR2-Project/RoboND-Perception-Project/pr2_robot/config/pick_list_2.yaml), and the calculated [output values](PR2-Project/RoboND-Perception-Project/pr2_robot/scripts/output_2.yaml).

 ### Test 3

-![Test 3 object recognition][test_3_object_recognition]
+![Test 3 object recognition][screenshot from 2017-10-17 03-16-35][test_3_object_recognition]

-View the goal [pick list](PR2-Project/RoboND-Perception-Project/pr2_robot/config/pick_list_3.yaml), and the calculated [output values](PR2-Project/RoboND-Perception-Project/pr2_robot/scripts/output_3.yaml).

-## Code Sources

-The original Udacity perception exercise code can be found [here](https://github.com/udacity/RoboND-Perception-Exercises).
-To install the exercise data on your own computer, view the installation guide [here](Install_Guide.md).

-The PR2 3D perception project code source can be found [here](https://github.com/udacity/RoboND-Perception-Project).
-Follow the instructions in the README.md to get the demo code working.

-## Run the Simulation

-View instructions for running the code mentioned above [here](PR2-Project/RoboND-Perception-Project/pr2_robot/scripts/README.md).
+Please Do find the Training Set, model and out Yaml files in the output folder